The Problem: Baltimore City’s property tax system isn’t fair for all.

 Homeownership has been one of the fastest ways to build wealth in the U.S., but property taxes can eat away at the appreciation of these assets, which slows wealth creation, or worse, subtracts from it, leaving these families further behind or forcing them out of the city.

-The Solution: A plan to cut Baltimore City’s property tax rates nearly in half through small, phased-in increments over six years.
+The Solution: Cut Baltimore City’s property tax rates nearly in half through small, phased-in increments over seven years.

 Renew Baltimore Coalition

 Renew Baltimore is a coalition of Baltimore leaders, residents, business owners, economists and investors.
 Together, we’ve developed a plan to bring people, jobs and investment back to Baltimore City and build a more prosperous and equitable future with property tax relief for every property owner in the city.

 Local and national experts support a reduced property tax in Baltimore City.

 I have been working with others to fashion a property tax rate revolution for Baltimore.
 Many will say that the plan will result in revenue loss for the city; that it will result in a decrease in services to residents.
 Nonsense.
 The plan offers property tax relief to all owners of real and personal property in Baltimore immediately and will deliver substantial benefits to Baltimore City in both the near- and long-term.

 Anirban Basu is Chairman & CEO of Sage, an economic and policy consulting firm in Baltimore founded in 2004.